JGRennison/OpenTTD-patches/README.md

 * Add setting to disable object expiry after a given year.
 * Add setting to ignore object introduction dates.
 * Add setting for whether to confirm before demolishing industries and/or rail stations.
-* Add picker tool for objects, rail types, road types, rail stations/waypoints and road stops/waypoints, to the main toolbar help menu.
+* Add picker tool for objects, rail types, road types, rail stations/waypoint, road stops/waypoints and signals, to the main toolbar help menu.

 #### Scenario Editor